Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 ## Configuration

-All configuration settings can be found in the file `config.h`.
+All configuration settings can be found in the file `config.h`. **Assume that all settings require your attention unless otherwise stated.**

 ### Core